mahongjing/gitskills/README.md

-creating a new branck is quick
+creating a new branck is quick&simple.
 # gitskills